The Biology of Stress and the Science of Hope

 However, as experts and practitioners profiled in RESILIENCE are proving, what’s predictable is preventable.
 These physicians, educators, social workers, and communities are daring to talk about the effects of divorce, abuse, and neglect.
 And they’re using cutting edge science to help the next generation break the cycles of adversity and disease.

-Join us for a screening of RESILIENCE to learn more about this fascinating topic and participate in a facilitated discussion following the film.
+Join us for an in-person screening of RESILIENCE to learn more about this fascinating topic and participate in a facilitated discussion following the film.